Surpassing annual targets in just two months with a Dynamics 365 Field Service solution

 Organising workloads from these three separate applications was resulting in a disjointed and inefficient workflow.
 Key details about installation projects were not being collected or logged as they should.
 This meant that the field team attending sites would find conditions that meant planned work could not take place, requiting rescheduling and increasing the time to project completion.

-Managing multi-stage projects was also proving to be labour intensive from an administration standpoint.
-A large number of manual checks were required to ensure one stage of works had been properly completed before moving on to another.
-This would then require further communication with the next set of field teams to arrange to get tasks complete.
+Managing multi-stage projects was also proving to be labour-intensive from an administration standpoint.
+A large number of manual checks were required to ensure one stage of work had been properly completed before moving on to another.
+This would then require further communication with the next set of field teams to arrange to get tasks completed.

 A more effective solution was required to continue to deliver results at scale, and without hiring additional staff.

 Implementing Dynamics 365 Field Service For Electrical Infrastructure Company

 Using Microsoft Dynamics 365 Field Service and Power Apps Portals, Akita was able to significantly streamline the process of scheduling field teams.

 The initial collection of information ahead of an installation has now been turned into a self-service task.
 Submissions are taken via an easy-to-use, online portal that can be accessed via any web browser.
 Data then flows into the company’s Dynamics 365 Field Service solution, resulting in a draft job being created.
 Only once all information has been correctly gathered can the job be created.

 We have then provided field teams with access to the company’s Dynamics 365 Field Service setup, but with highly-restricted access.
 This ensures that field teams can only the essential information needed for each.